pmem/pmdk/CONTRIBUTING.md

 If you are actively working on an PMDK feature, please let other developers know by [creating an issue](https://github.com/pmem/issues/issues).
-Use the label `Type: Feature` and assign it to yourself (due to the way GitHub permissions work, you may need to ask a team member to assign it to you).
+Use the template `Feature` and assign it to yourself (due to the way GitHub permissions work, you may have to ask a team member to assign it to you).

 ### Bug Reports

 Bugs for the PMDK project are tracked in our
 [GitHub Issues Database](https://github.com/pmem/issues/issues).

-When reporting new bug, please use `New issue` button, pick proper template, follow its instructions and provide as much information as possible, especially product version:
+When reporting a new bug, please use `New issue` button, pick proper template and fill in all its fields.
+Provide as much information as possible, especially the product version:

 #### PMDK version